pomber/covid19/readme.md

 - [Simple COVID-19 Tracker](https://www.randallarms.com/covid-19)([repo](https://github.com/randallarms/covid-19)): Mobile-friendly and minimal page that displays the current total count of coronavirus cases and deaths in a selected region.
 - [COVID-19 Report](https://covid19-report.netlify.com/)([repo](https://github.com/viniciusrodrigues1a/covid19-report)): Coronavirus information by country in a mobile-friendly SPA.
 - [Visualizing COVID-19 with D3](https://covid.lonnygomes.com)([repo](https://github.com/LonnyGomes/covid-sankey-vizualization)): A responsive D3-based data visualization that leverages a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) to display the breakdown of the worldwide COVID-19 cases.
+- [Coronavirus-meter](https://coronavirus-meter.com)([repo](https://github.com/agaktr/coronavirus-meter)): Coronavirus meter provides statistics from cases all around the world.
+View cases from each country up to two months before.
+Coronavirus cases, deaths, recovered in statistical numbers from all around the world.

 #### Analysis